-^{108.} Areeda & Hovenkamp, supra note 1.
+^{108.} AREEDA & HOVENKAMP, supra note 1.

 For example, suppose in the first period the firm invests in the design and production of a new artificial tooth that will be ready to market in the second period.
 Rivals can copy the tooth design easily so the second period market could be highly competitive.
 However, the firm could reduce competitive pressure by engaging in some exclusionary act at the start of the second period.
 Ideally, it would like to obtain a legal barrier to entry, such as a patent or a tariff on foreign competitors, but perhaps such options are not available.
 The new tooth design may not be patentable or there may be too few legislators interested in providing protection from competition to the firm.
 Suppose the firm's best option for excluding competition, therefore, is entering into an exclusive dealing contract with a key resource supplier.
-The returns from the creation of the new artificial tooth depend on the firm's later success in excluding competition.
-It will have an incentive to monopolize if the gains from monopolization exceed the expected antitrust penalties.
+The returns from the creation of the new artificial and introduce an efficiency gain (E) in the form of lower supply costs.
+If the firm is deterred from monopolizing the market in the second period, it will not impose any welfare losses on consumers, because the market will be competitive, and it will not generate the supply-side efficiency gain.